jokerinya/dockerfiles/README.md

-# dockerfiles
+# Sample Dockerfiles
-Dockerfiles for dockerhub
+This Dockerfiles are sample and are blueprints for later studies.